envoyproxy/gateway/DEVELOPER.md

 * Run `make lint` to make sure your code passes all the linter checks.

 ### Building and Pushing the Image
-* Run `IMAGE=foo/bar make image` to build the docker image.
+* Run `IMAGE=docker.io/you/gateway-dev make image` to build the docker image.
-* Run `IMAGE=foo/bar make push-multiarch` to build and push the multi-arch docker image.
+* Run `IMAGE=docker.io/you/gateway-dev make push-multiarch` to build and push the multi-arch docker image.

 **_NOTE:_**  Replace `IMAGE` with your registry's image name.

+### Creating a Kind Cluster to deploy Envoy Gateway
+* Run `make create-cluster` to create a Kind cluster and `make kube-install-image` to build a image and load it into the Kind cluster.

 ### Deploying Envoy Gateway in Kubernetes
 * Run `make kube-deploy` to deploy Envoy Gateway resources as well as the Gateway API